azp69/sudoku/README.md

 # sudoku
-Simple sudoku game written in C#
+Simple sudoku game written in C# - work in progress!
+It only generates the game table for now.